How to Prepare Your Student for School Picture Day

 Tell Them They May Get To Take Photos With Their Sibling

-If you have more than one child at your school, we may have an opportunity to take photos of them together!
+If you have more than one child at your school, we may have an opportunity to take photos of them together (pending the school’s contract)!
 This is always a fun little photo session where they get to be with their sibling, to hug, laugh, and have fun.

 My Number One Rule For Picture Day is to HAVE FUN!